mpvader/signalk.github.io/overview.md

 * Extensible.
 It can mature with new requirements as they emerge.
 * Flexible.
 Signal K is not tied to specific hardware
 * Respectful.
 It is designed to interface to existing equipment and protocols.
+* Proven.
+Several commercial vendors have adopted the Signal K data standard; and thousands of boaters are using it daily.

 It is easy to get started with Signal K. With a Google Group for users, Slack Channels for developers, lots of online information, low cost hardware and many free or low costs apps and solutions, you can quickly build a system and start